bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

   going on.
 A big trick was that you had to do some funky stuff to check for invalid values or else Tensorflow would propagate NaNs through.
   I put some comments in my implementations and my naming is maybe a bit better?
-So hopefully both you and I can remember next time I read it.
+So hopefully both you and I can remember next time we read it.
 * I used ResNet architecture as a base for both the encoder and decoder.
 I initially turned off batch normalization but the network had a lot of trouble fitting.
 Batch norm is really useful!